For more information on LIHEAP and Weatherization, see the following links:

 The program provides information about available community resources and makes referrals to assist families in meeting their on-going needs.

 DMCOC provides basic computer classes that include an introduction to computers, the internet, Microsoft Word and Excel for CSBG eligible low-income persons.
 The classes are currently 4 weeks in length and meet for 3 days per week for 3 hours each day for a total of 36 hours of instruction.
 DMCOC has operated the classes since the mid-1980’s and assumed that the services we provide would change as persons became more computer literate.
 Today, training is still provided to introduce persons to computers and help others who need to improve or refresh their basic skills.
+Classes are provided throughout the year and you may call 217-428-0155 for information and an appointment.

 Job Skills/Resume Development